streampipes/streampipes-docs/docs/dev-guide-archetype.md

 ---
-id: dev-guide-sdk-guide-processors
+id: dev-guide-archetype
-title: SDK Guide Processors
-sidebar_label: SDK Guide Processors
+title: Start Developing
+sidebar_label: Start Developing
 ---

 In this tutorial we explain how you can use the Maven archetypes to develop your own StreamPipes processors and sinks.
 We explain some steps with IntelliJ, but this works with any IDE of your choice.

 ## Prerequisites
-You need a up and running StreamPipes installation on your development computer and Maven installed.
+You need to have Maven installed, further you need a up and running StreamPipes installation on your development computer.
-TODO: Install env Plugin
+To ease the configuration of environment variables we use the IntelliJ [env Plugin](https://plugins.jetbrains.com/plugin/7861-envfile).
+Install this in IntelliJ.
+The development also works without the plugin, then you have to set the environment variables manually.

 ## Create Project
 To create a new project we provide Maven Archteypes.